NikhilMSeb/ECE445-FA21-Solar/notebooks/sydneyl3/README.md

 ## 09/27/2021: Design Document Check and Rooftop Visit
-**Objectives:** Meet with Professor Schuh and other TAs to discuss our design document progress and further improvements that we can make prior to the design review.
+**Objectives:** Meet with Professor Schuh and other TAs to discuss our Design Document progress and further improvements that we can make prior to the design review.
 Also observe the solar panels on the ECEB rooftop and observe the inputs that will be going into our box and a 12V supply that we will be using.
 Understand how the boxes will be mounted and which external load the smart interface box will supply.

 **Outcome:** During our design document check with Professor Jonathon Schuh, TA's David Null and Bonhyun Ku, we were able to receive very good feedback on our design document.
 The following changes that need to be made include: